Documentaries, Shows, Films, and Games.

-Invisibility of trans men is perpetuated by documentaries like Disclosure, which (while a good production overall) erased many of the films, documentaries, and shows I'd have liked to see critiqued.
+Invisibility of trans men is perpetuated by documentaries like Disclosure (2020), which erased or glossed over many of the documentaries, shows, and films that deserved recognition and critique.
 This site is an effort to collate media which often goes unmentioned, resulting in generations of loneliness among trans guys.

 My primary aim is to review trans male media, and promote the visibility of trans men.
 However, this site also features transmasculine and AFAB non-binary media.

 These reviews are my own opinions only.
 I have included warnings related to violence, assault, misgendering, and other content that I consider important to forewarn.
 If you want to avoid spoilers, you can just read the titles.
 This site features reclaimed slurs, as they are common in gender-diverse media.
 There are also images of pre-op trans male chests and pregnant trans men.
 If you have concerns about specific themes, I recommend doing your own research into media before you engage with it.

 Some modern butches identify as transmasculine (as seen in this thread and this video) so a few reviews have been written with those transmasc butches in mind.
 If you are one such butch, I highly recommend the film Pariah for deep insights into stud, butch, AG, and MoC lesbian experiences, which may benefit some questioning visitors to this site.
 Especially if you're trying to untangle gender feelings as a person of colour.